Information Sources - Contents

 - Charity Commission Northern Ireland’s register.

-- Republic of Ireland’s Charity Regulatory Authority public register is in early days, spring 2015.
+- Republic of Ireland’s Charity Regulatory Authority public register.

 - Open Charities is a project “to open up the UK Charities Register” (although it only has done England and Wales so far).